-School completes the required special education eligibility process for 90-94% of students within the timeframe and in accordance with the rules established by the DCPS Central Office.
+School completes the required special education eligibility process for 90-94% of students within the timeframe and in accordance with the rules established by DCPS.

-School completes the required special education eligibility process for less than 90% of students within the timeframe and in accordance with the rules established by the DCPS Central Office.
+School completes the required special education eligibility process for less than 90% of students within the timeframe and in accordance with the rules established by DCPS.